apache/nifi-minifi-cpp/CONTRIB.md

 - Use gsl::narrow and gsl::narrow_cast in addition to standard casts.
 The codebase doesn't use abseil.
 - We are more liberal regarding the use of `auto`.
 The Google Style Guide only allows using it when it makes the code clearer.
 In MiNiFi C++, it's up to the personal preferences of the contributor.
-- Template metaprogramming is OK as long as the usage is clear.
+- Template metaprogramming is OK when necessary, as long as the usage is clear.
+Prefer the more readable alternatives when applicable.
-- Static data members are capitalized according to lower_snake_case, in contrast to the Google Style Guide, which uses lower_snake_case_with_trailing_underscore_.
-Non-static data members use lower_snake_case_with_trailing_underscore_ according to the Google Style Guide.
 - Enums are either UPPER_SNAKE_CASE or UpperCamelCase.
 - File-level comments describing the contents are not required and typically not used in the codebase.
 A license header is required.